cms-opendata-workshop/workshop2022-lesson-dataset-scouting/_episodes/06-hands-on-activity.md

 > How can you learn *about CMS simulated dataset names*?
 What do you think the W' is decaying to?
 What is the assumed mass of the W' in this particular sample?
 >
 > How many events are in this sample?
 How much hard drive space does this sample occupy?
+Can you find the generator parameters that were used to generate the collisions.
 {: .challenge}